Adyen/adyen-cse-ios/README.md

 ## Writing your own

-When writing your own app, copy the Objective-C files from the `Encryption` and `ADYEncription` folders.
+When writing your own app, copy the Objective-C files from the `ADYEncryption` and `AdyenClientsideEncryptionDemo/Encryption` folders.
 The files in the `App` folder exist only for demo-purposes, you don't have to copy them.

 When your app wants to submit credit-card data to the Adyen backend, first create an instance